A surfing mecca and beachside holiday haven

 Besides being a fabulous destination in its own right, Honolulu is your gateway to the rest of Hawaii.
 Whether you're after a blissful beachside resort in Maui, a volcano adventure on Hawaii Island (known as the ‘Big Island’), or nature in all its dramatic diversity on Kaua’i, Honolulu is your starting point.

-Things to do
+Things to do: Honolulu

 Said to resemble the dorsal fin of a tuna, Diamond Head opens in new window is a 232-metre-high 'tuff cone' (huge ring of hardened volcanic ash) to the south of Waikiki.
-Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1km ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
+Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1-kilometre ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
 Have lunch at the nearby Diamond Head Market.

 Distance to Waikiki 14km

-Taxi A taxi takes 20-30 minutes to reach Waikiki, and costs around USD $45, plus a baggage charge of 50 cents per bag.
+Taxi A taxi takes 30-40 minutes to reach Waikiki, and costs around USD $45, plus a baggage charge of 50 cents per bag.

 Bus The Bus routes 19 and 20 go through to downtown Honolulu and the Ala Moana Center, ending in Waikiki.
-Adult one-way fares are USD $2.50.
+Adult one-way fares are USD $2.75.

 When to go